Profinite rigidity of fibring: Introduction

 \section{Introduction}

+Let $G$ be a finitely generated residually finite group.
+The \emph{profinite genus} of $G$, denoted by $\calg(G)$, is defined as the set of isomorphism classes of finitely generated residually finite groups with the same finite quotients as $G$.
+A group $G$ is called \emph{almost profinitely rigid} if $\calg(G)$ is finite and \emph{profinitely rigid} if $|\calg(G)|=1$.

+The study of (almost) profinite rigidity has motivated and been the subject of a vast amount of research.
+For example, finitely generated nilpotent groups are almost profinitely rigid \cite{Pickel1971} and so are polycyclic groups \cite{GrunewaldPickelSegal1980}.

+Many groups are not profinitely rigid, for example, there are metabelian groups with infinite genus \cite{Pickel1974}, Platonov--Tavgen' showed that $F_2\times F_2$ is not profinitely rigid \cite{PlatonovTavgen1986}, Pyber \cite{Pyber2004} showed the genus could be uncountable, Bridson--Grunewald gave examples of the failure of profinite rigidity amongst the class of finitely presented groups \cite{BridsonGrunewald2004} answering several questions of Grothendieck, and Bridson \cite{Bridson2016} showed that the profinite genus amongst finitely presented groups can be infinite.

-Our understanding of profinite properties of fundamental groups of compact $3$-manifolds has seen a lot of recent progress.
-One particularly noteworthy statement is the theorem of Bridson--McReynolds--Reid--Spitler~\cite{Bridsonetal2020} saying that the fundamental groups of some hyperbolic $3$-manifolds (including the Weeks manifold) are profinitely rigid in the absolute sense, that is, each is distinguished from every other finitely generated residually finite group by its set of finite quotients.
+In general, profinite rigidity remains a very mysterious subject.
+Somewhat surprisingly, one family of groups for which we are developing a fair deal of understanding of profinite phenomena is the family of fundamental groups of compact $3$-manifolds.
+One particularly noteworthy statement is the theorem of Bridson--McReynolds--Reid--Spitler~\cite{Bridsonetal2020} saying that the fundamental groups of some hyperbolic $3$-manifolds (including the Weeks manifold) are profinitely rigid, that is, each is distinguished from every other finitely generated residually finite group by the set of isomorphism classes of its finite quotients.
+In loc. cit. the authors conjecture that every Kleinian group is profinitely rigid.

 Restricting attention solely to $3$-manifold groups, we have two remarkable results: First, Jaikin-Zapirain~\cite{JaikinZapirain2020} showed that if the profinite completion of the fundamental group of a compact orientable aspherical $3$-manifold is isomorphic to that of $\pi_1(\Sigma)\rtimes \Z$ with $\Sigma$ a compact orientable surface, then the manifold fibres over the circle.
-Second, Liu~\cite{Liu2020} proved that there are at most finitely many finite-volume hyperbolic $3$-manifolds with isomorphic profinite completions of their fundamental groups.
-Both theorems rely in a crucial way on the following result of Friedl--Vidussi.
+Second, Liu~\cite{Liu2020} proved that there are at most finitely many diffeomorphism types of finite-volume hyperbolic $3$-manifolds with isomorphic profinite completions of their fundamental groups.
+The key point of Liu's work involves aligning a fibred map to $\Z$ from each pair of profinitely isomorphic fundamental groups and encoding the dynamics of them into the profinite completion.
+Both Jaikin-Zapirain's and Liu's theorems rely in a crucial way on the following result of Friedl--Vidussi proved in the sequence of papers \cite{FriedlVidussi2008,FriedlVidussi2011annals,FriedlVidussi2013}.